 Fare just happens to have a lovely stretch of white sand just walking distance from the center of town.
 Lay down your sarong (pareo) and cool off in the calm lagoon when it gets too hot outside.
-Snorkeling is not bad either, but be prepared to do a bit of freediving as the water gets quite deep quite fast.
+Snorkeling is not bad either but be prepared to do a bit of freediving as the water gets quite deep quite fast.

-If you opted out of dinner at the yacht club, head back to the center of town and pick your favorite roulotte.
+Fare boasts several good dinner options.
+On the casual front, If you opted out of dinner at the yacht club, head back to the center of town and pick your favorite roulotte.
 These legendary food trucks are found throughout larger towns in French Polynesia (with the best selection in Papeete).
 From chow mein to the ‘national’ dish of French Polynesia – the poisson cru, grab a plastic seat by a plastic table and enjoy large portions at reasonable prices.
 How do you know which one is the best?
 Just look for the locals…

 How shall you finish off this first day in Huahine?
-With some star gazing of course!
+With some stargazing of course!
 Were you expecting a nightclub?

 Day 2: Ancient Marae Walk & ‘The Coral City’

-Head south of Fare along the shores of Lake Fauna Nui, a.k.a Lake Maeva.
-This isn’t actually a lake but since it’s almost completely enclosed by Motu Ovarei – the name just stuck.
+Head south of Fare along the shores of Lake Fauna Nui, a.k.a.
+Lake Maeva.
+This isn’t actually a lake, but since it’s almost completely enclosed by Motu Ovarei – the name just stuck.

 Your first real stop will be at the Maeva Marae Complex.
 Huahine has over 200 ancient Polynesian temples (marae), with over 30 located in and around the small village of Maeva (which means welcome in Tahitian).
-These ancient temples date back to pre European times, some thought to be over 1,000 years old.
+These ancient temples date back to pre-European times, some thought to be over 1,000 years old.

 Within the marae complex, you’ll also find Fare Potee, a small museum housed in a replica of a traditional Tahitian home.
 Inside, you’ll learn about the history of Huahine and get to see traditional artwork.

-Hike Up Matairea Hill
+Matairea Hill Hike

-Continue walking all the way to the clearing and you’ll reach one of the prettiest spots in Huahine.
+Continue walking all the way to the clearing, and you’ll reach one of the prettiest spots in Huahine.
 This is the site of one of the temples reserved only for the ancient royal family.
-It is thought that Maeva was the center or royal life in Huahine, and the temple up on Matairea Hill was a way to get as close to the gods as possible.
+It is thought that Maeva was the center of royal life in Huahine, and the temple up on Matairea Hill was a way to get as close to the gods as possible.
 Whatever the case may be, the view from up here is definitely worth the hike.

 The Coral City

 It’s one of those picture postcards of a beach, known locally as ‘la cite de corail’.
 Why?
 Because there’s some awesome snorkeling out here.
 Watch out for the strong currents which could ruin your experience.
-Even if that’s the case, enjoy a few hours in the sun and take out that packed lunch you brought with you.
-We’re about to head back to Fare.